Aspartame promotion again lacks independence

 Endosulfan, already banned in 56 countries because of its high toxicity and environmental persistence, has been nominated by the European Union for a global ban under the Stockholm Convention.

-“That this old-fashioned organochlorine pesticide is still being used by New Zealand is deeply embarrassing for New Zealand on the global stage, and that it is still turning up as residues in our daily food is complete unacceptable for the health of New Zealanders”, said Pesticide Action Network Aotearoa Co-ordinator Dr Meriel Watts.
+“That this old-fashioned organochlorine pesticide is still being used by New Zealand is deeply embarrassing for New Zealand on the global stage, and that it is still turning up as residues in our daily food is completely unacceptable for the health of New Zealanders”, said Pesticide Action Network Aotearoa Co-ordinator Dr Meriel Watts.

 “It is an endocrine disruptor, mimicking oestrogen at very low levels of exposure and is implicated in breast cancer.
 It is also a neurotoxin and is linked to Parkinson’s disease, it causes birth defects, and it undermines the immune system.
 As well as that, many hundreds of people have been killed overseas, particularly in Africa and India, by exposure to this pesticide when used in agriculture.”